greg-raven/Department-21/_posts/2009-02-09-at-least-they-bought-the-cow.md

 ---
-title: 'At least they bought the cow'
+title: "At least they bought the cow"
 author: 'Noam Sain'
 layout: post
 ---